 In an industry that craves information while being overwhelmed by it, the dashboard report can both serve as a lifeline and a weighted brick tied to the legs of marketers trying to swim through the oceans of data.

-Here are three specific ways in which dashboard reports can fail to transmit useful information, and how you can overcome them and deliver analytics that effectively communicate marketing performance results to business stakeholders.
+Here are three specific ways in which dashboard reports can fail to transmit useful information, and how you can overcome them and deliver analytics that effectively communicate marketing performance results in a business stakeholder report.

 Marketers attempting to build dashboards for clients have always had a tough go of stitching together comprehensive visualizations of marketing performance.
 And the job isn’t getting easier.